markiewitch/doctor-slots-api/README.md

 * https://slack.engineering/evolving-api-pagination-at-slack/
 * https://github.com/blongden/vnd.error

-### Resource identifiers

-I've taken inspiration from Slack - identifiers returned to the consumer are base-36 encoded numbers.
-64 bit integers are 64 bits shorter than UUIDs while still allowing us long enough data storage and write throughput.
-I can generate 29 247 120 867 unique values per second assuming a 20-year-long retention.

-If we require more space, I would consider sharding the data (ie. per continent/country/specialization) instead of putting everything into one place.

-URLs like `/slots/SFV506GS7` are a lot nicer than `/slots/1fcde0e9-13ee-4c0e-9c58-3ed90107d108`.

 ### The `date_to` filter

 This is to some extent a business decision that would be consulted with the team.
 For the purpose of this task I am